spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shipment-service-points-feature.md

 {% info_block warningBox “Verification” %}

-Make sure that entities were imported to the `spy_shipment_type_service_type` database table.
+Make sure that entities have been imported into the `spy_shipment_type_service_type` database table.

 {% endinfo_block %}

 ## 4) Set up behavior

-1. Enable the expanding of shipment type storage data with service type by registering the following plugins:
+1. Enable the expanding of shipment type storage data with the service type by registering the following plugins:

 | PLUGIN                                       | SPECIFICATION                                                                                                       | PREREQUISITES | NAMESPACE                                                                     |
 |----------------------------------------------|---------------------------------------------------------------------------------------------------------------------|---------------|-------------------------------------------------------------------------------|